Chapter 1 – MURDER

 He hoped his insistence on sending her home by taxi had made an impression.
 It was a small gesture, but one he felt conveyed his sincerity.
 Smiling to himself, he replayed the memory of their coffee date, which had unexpectedly blossomed into a charming dinner.
 On Saturday, he would see her again, treating her to an evening designed to dazzle: dinner at an exclusive New York City restaurant, followed by a Broadway show.

-The lavish night would cost a fortune—perhaps over $1,000—but for once, Charlie wasn’t concerned.
+The lavish night would cost a fortune, perhaps over a thousand dollars, but for once, Charlie wasn’t concerned.
 He had hit the jackpot.
 Two million dollars.
 Enough to fulfill his every dream.
 Spending a fraction of it to treat Maria like royalty felt not only doable but right.
 The 21 Club and prime Broadway seats were just the beginning.
 Adjusting to his new wealth might take time, but starting Saturday, he was determined to embrace it.

 The taxi ride back to Brooklyn jolted him from his reverie.
 He reached for his wallet, calculating the fare.
-Old habits lingered; the thought of paying another $50 for the rest of the trip made him cringe.
-Why spend so much when the subway costs a mere $2.50?
+Old habits lingered; the thought of paying another fifty dollars for the rest of the trip made him cringe.
+Why spend so much when the subway costs a mere two fifty?
 With a sigh, Charlie paid the cabbie and stepped onto the platform at the 181st Street station.

 Switching lines mid-journey, Charlie made it home in under thirty minutes.
 Emerging from the station, he stepped onto a dimly lit street.
 Pools of weak light spilled from scattered lamps, barely illuminating the surrounding shadows.
 Something about the darkness unsettled him, a feeling that grew sharper as he noticed a figure emerge from the gloom.